Kinjalrk2k/prisma-extension-pg-trgm/README.md

 However, the extension has no way to get those modified names.
 To counter that, look into the following example

 Here the `tagName` field has been renamed to `tag_name` and the `tags` model has been renamed to `label`.
 So, in the database level, you'll find a table name as `label` with a column name as `tag_name`.
-As this extension relies on [Raw Prisma queries](https://www.prisma.io/docs/concepts/components/prisma-client/raw-database-access#queryrawunsafe), the actual table and colun names are essential
+As this extension relies on [Raw Prisma queries](https://www.prisma.io/docs/concepts/components/prisma-client/raw-database-access#queryrawunsafe), the actual table and column names are essential

 - Prisma Schema: